revelrylabs/helm-charts/charts/user-permissions/README.md

         - watch
         - list

+# NOTE: `namespace: '*'` denotes cluster-level access.

 bindings:
-  cluster:
-    groups:
-      administrators:
+  - group: administrators
+    bindTo:
+      # Members of the "admninistrators" group have cluster-wide read and write permissions.
+      - namespace: '*'
+        roles:
           - read-write-all
-      engineers:
+  - group: readers
+    bindTo:
+      # Members of the "readers" group have cluster-wide read permissions.
+      - namespace: '*'
+        roles:
           - read-all
-    users:
-      root:
+  - group: demo-guests
+    bindTo:
+      # Members of the "demo-guests" group have read permissions in namespace "demo".
+      - namespace: demo
+        roles:
+          - read-all
+  - user: alice
+    bindTo:
+      # User "alice" has cluster-wide read permissions.
+      - namespace: '*'
+        roles:
+          - read-all
+      # User "alice" has read and write permissions in namespace "demo".
+      - namespace: demo
+        roles:
           - read-write-all
-  namespaces:
-    demo:
-      groups:
-        guests:
-          - read-all
 ```

 ## Role definitions in depth

-The `roleDefinitions` configuration section defines ClusterRoles and/or Roles that _may_ be created by the chart.
-Each key is the name of the potential ClusterRole/Role, and the value is its [set of `rules`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole).
+The `roleDefinitions` configuration section defines `ClusterRole`s and/or `Role`s that _may_ be created by the chart.
+Each key is the name of the potential `ClusterRole`/`Role`, and the value is its [set of `rules`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole).

 Example: